Coarse assembly maps: Calculation of EOinfty

 is an equivalence. \end{prop}

 \begin{proof} We will check that the assumptions of Lemma~\ref{feuhweifwfewwf} are satisfied.
-By Lemma \ref{foprgfregegr} the functor $\cO^{\infty}_{|\UBC^{small}}$ satisfies excision in the sense of Definition \ref{reffoiweffewff} and is homotopy invariant.
-Therefore $E\cO^{\infty}$ has these properties.
-Furthermore, by Example \ref{fiuiowfewfewf} the functor $E\cO^{\infty}$ is invariant under coarsening.
+By Lemma \ref{foprgfregegr} the functor $\cO^{\infty} $ satisfies excision in the sense of Definition \ref{reffoiweffewff} and is homotopy invariant.
+Hence $E\cO^{\infty}$ has these properties.
+Further, by Example \ref{fiuiowfewfewf} the functor $E\cO^{\infty}$ is invariant under coarsening.

 Let $X$ be a uniform bornological coarse space {which is discrete both as a uniform and as a coarse space.} Then